October 28, 2013 § Leave a comment

 Hey everybody do you want to know how not racist I am?
 I’m so not racist that I don’t even see color!
 Because color is only skin deep.
 And/or we’re all pink on the inside, the end.

 Sure except for no, race actually matters quite a bit — for every reason except skin color.
 Well, skin color in and of itself.
 But as Omi and Winant argue, skin color isn’t and can never be considered in and of itself, and that’s precisely the issue.
-Although far-reaching and relevant even today, 700 years or whatever later, their basic argument is fairly straightforward — per them, race is politically contested and constructed both on a macro (social) and micro (individual) level.
+Specifically, per them, race is politically contested and constructed both on a macro (social) and micro (individual) level.
 In short, the concept of “race,” which arises out of a particular historical and political and social context, renders arbitrary biological traits (i.e. phenotypes) symbolic.
 Traditional paradigms of race –understood in terms of ethnicity (identity), class (inequality) and nation (territory)– don’t take the symbolic into account, thereby reifying the assumption that race is a thing in the world.

 But it’s not a thing, is neither epistemologically natural nor ontologically necessary.
 You can’t count it, you can’t hold it.
 Which doesn’t mean it doesn’t “exist” in the experiential sense (fucking semantics, how do they work).
 After all, when faced with biological difference, our perspectival imperative is to call it race.
 And when we see someone being an asshole in response to biological difference, our neoliberal imperative is to call it racism.
 That said, what sets off the race bells –skin or hair color, facial structure, whatever– are not accidental.
 How and why and through which channels these particular traits became symbolically loaded is the ultimate question, and is what the authors argue must be interrogated.
 Because a lot is at stake!
 For one thing, unless we know what exactly we’re dealing with, how might we hope to mitigate the effects of institutionalized inequity?